Southern Cone: Education and standards of living

 The Southern Cone is the most prosperous region in Latin America.
 The region has relatively high standard of living and quality of life.
-Chile's, Argentina's, and Uruguay's HDIs — (0.860), (0.849) and (0.830) — are the highest in Latin America, similar to European countries like Croatia, Portugal, Slovakia, Hungary or Romania.
+Chile's, Argentina's, and Uruguay's HDIs — (0.862), (0.878) and (0.865) — are the highest in Latin America, similar to European countries like Croatia, Portugal, Slovakia, Hungary or Romania.

 The region has a high life expectancy, and access to health care and education.
 In Uruguay, illiteracy technically does not exist.

-From an economic point of view, the Southern Cone countries has been praised for being the most Libertarian and pro Free market in Latin America that gave them the profile of "emerging economies".
+From an economic point of view, the Southern Cone countries have been praised for being the most Libertarian and pro Free market in Latin America that gave them the profile of "emerging economies".

 Crime rate is significantly lower in this region compared other countries in Latin America.

 Since the return to democracy, Chile, Argentina, and Uruguay have experienced significant democratic stability.
 After enduring military dictatorships during the 1970s and 1980s, each country transitioned to democratic governance, leading to a more open and participatory political environment.